Vulcanus in Japan: Japanese language course

-As Japanese language proficiency is not a requirement for the applicants (even if appreciated), the first part of the Vulcanus in Japan programme consists of a four-month intensive Japanese language course, at the rate of 5–6 hours per day, 5 days a week, taught by the teachers of a private Japanese language school.
-Participants who have never learned Japanese are provided the basic knowledge useful for daily life in Japan as well as basic communication in a Japanese company.
-During the language course, students learn about the language and about Japanese culture, history, living habits, etc.
+As Japanese language proficiency is not a requirement for the applicants (even if appreciated), the first part of the Vulcanus in Japan program consists of a four-month intensive Japanese language course, at the rate of 5–6 hours per day, five days a week, taught by the teachers of a private Japanese language school.
+Participants who have never learned Japanese are provided with the basic knowledge useful for daily life in Japan and basic communication in a Japanese company.
+During the language course, students learn about the language and Japanese culture, history, living habits, etc.

 Participants with some Japanese language skills follow classes adapted to their level.

 Seminars

 During the first four months of the program, participants follow seminars of about 3 hours each, led by teachers from renowned universities or companies.
-These seminars are related to the Japanese culture, society, economy and history, and help the participants to better understand the country.
+These seminars are related to Japanese culture, society, economy and history, and help the participants to understand the country better.

 Company and factory visits

-Depending on the programme year, visits to leading companies are organized by the program for the participants to study and learn about Japanese industry.
+Depending on the program year, visits to leading companies are organized by the program for the participants to study and learn about the Japanese industry.
 Here is a non-exhaustive list of the companies and factories visited in the past: